Pokémon in Chinese

 Pikachu Detective Movie 2019

-That’s right, Pikachu is taking on a whole new role – as a Dectective!
+That’s right, Pikachu is taking on a whole new role – as a Detective!
 I mean who doesn’t feel like a career change every now and then…

 The life-like, furry yellow character is causing a stir in China.
 Since the release of the official Pokemon Detective Pikachu movie trailer in November 2018, Chinese fans are divided about Pikachu’s new look.
 Some feel that this is not the Pikachu they know and love, whereas others are excitedly awaiting the release of the 3D creation later this year.

-The release date in China has yet to be announced, but the film will be making it’s way to US and Japanese cinemas on May 10th 2019.
-Hopefully it won’t be long until Chinese fans can hit up their local multiplex to catch it too!
+The film will be making it’s way to Chinese cinemas on May 10th 2019.
+Hit up your local multiplex to catch it!